opencord/voltha-docs/overview/architecture_overview.rst

       of the system.
 An opensource implementation exists in the form of the `open-olt-adapter <https://github.com/opencord/voltha-openolt-adapter>`_) which uses gRPC and the `openolt.proto <https://github.com/opencord/voltha-protos/blob/master/protos/voltha_protos/openolt.proto>`_
       API as its means of communication to the ``open-olt-agent``.
-Closed source adapter that use different SB protocols to the device, such as NETCONF, have been have been proven to work with VOLTHA with no changes required to the system.
+Closed source adapter that use different SB protocols to the device, such as NETCONF, have been proven to work with VOLTHA with no changes required to the system.
     - ``ONU Adapter``.
 The ONU adapter is responsible for all the interactions and commands towards the ONU via OMCI, such as discovery, MIB upload, ME configuration, T-CONT and GEM port configuration and so on.